Cybersnake223/Hypr/README.md

 ## ⚡ Installation

-> [!CAUTION]
-> The installer backs up existing files before overwriting them, but **only for paths present in this repo**.
+> **Caution:** The installer backs up existing files before overwriting them, but **only for paths present in this repo**.
 No unrelated configs are touched.
-Always run with `--dry-run` first if you're unsure.
+Always review with `--dry-run` first if you're unsure.

 ### Quick Install